mgmeier/purescript-webgl/docs/Graphics/WebGL.md

 runWebGLAttr :: forall a eff.
 String -> ContextAttributes -> (String -> Eff eff a) -> (WebGLContext -> EffWebGL eff a) -> Eff eff a
 ```

-Returns either a continuation which takes a String in the error case,
+pures either a continuation which takes a String in the error case,

 #### `runWebGL`